It’s been years, but I can still picture them well.

 Member B was a taller more distinguished-looking man.
 He always held leadership positions and knew how the church should run.
 He liked tradition and was outspoken and unhappy about most changes.
 He served that church and gave generously.
 He was doing it right and felt it important that he should help others “do it right,” too!

 I remember one exchange with B’s wife …

 Rev and I had struggled with secondary infertility for 7 years.
 One particularly bad hormone swing day, I shared with her that I was hurting and sad.
 She stepped in close, shook her finger in my face, and told me I should be ashamed of myself.
 I was blessed with two healthy children and I should stop feeling sorry for myself and be thankful.

 I was thankful for my children!
 Very thankful.
 I just had an exceptionally powerful mom gene!
-And at that moment, more than anything I needed love, kindness, and compassion.
+And at that moment, more than anything I wanted and needed love, kindness, and compassion.

 Two members – One Church

 One full of love the other full of

 I believe A and B and their wives loved Jesus and that they were trying to follow Him to the best of their abilities.

 I also believe there is a little A and B in each of us.

 I wrote the following as part of Mondays’ post…